pku-truisa/ChampSim-Object/tracer/pin-object/README.md

 # Intel PIN tracer
-# Object-Centric Architecture, contributed by MPRC, Peking University
+# Object-Centric Architecture, contributed by Peking University

 The included PIN tool `champsim-object_tracer.cpp` can be used to generate new traces.
 It has been tested (April 2022) using PIN 3.22.